Safe use of metal turning lathes

 Risk

-Use fixed or travelling steadies to support long, slender workpieces between centres or to support outer end of long piece held in chuck for drilling or boring.
+Use fixed or travelling steadies to support long, slender workpieces between centres, or to support the outer end of the long piece held in the chuck for drilling or boring.

 - Hazard: Machining process produces continuous or unravelled cuttings